None

 An overall healthy diet (with some indulgences here and there) is a good general rule to follow.
 But there are also some specific dos and don’ts for food safety that promotes a healthy pregnancy and optimal fetal development.

 Now that you’re pregnant, your immune system can’t fight off infection as well as it could when you weren’t carrying a baby, Mills says.
-For this reason, it’s important to avoid or limit certain foods (and drinks).
+There are also some foods and drinks to steer clear of because they can be dangerous for a growing baby.
+So it’s best to avoid or limit certain foods, food preparations, and drinks.

-Fish and other seafood should be cooked to 145 degrees Fahrenheit (it should be opaque and flake with a fork), Mills says.
+Fish and other seafood needs to be cooked to at least 145 degrees Fahrenheit, Mills says.
+It should be opaque and should flake easily with a fork.

 The following are fish to avoid while pregnant because they can have high levels of mercury: